 And just like that, we're off and running.

-The Money Welcome Bonus of $25 is the referral bonus they offer if you open an account using an existing member's referral link and deposit at least $100.
+The Money Welcome Bonus of $75 is the referral bonus they offer if you open an account using an existing member's referral link and put in two direct deposits of at least $500.

 SoFi limits you to a certain number of transactions to prevent fraud.